Djohnnie/CSharpWars/README.md

 ### Context

-CSharpWars is not a game that needs realtime server/client communication, so I have opted for a very simple aproach of using HTTP API's for communication between the game front-end and the back-end.
+CSharpWars is not a game that needs realtime server/client communication, so I opted for a very simple aproach of using HTTP API's for communication between the game front-end and the back-end.
 The state of the game world will be stored inside a relational database (with entities like Player and Bot) and will only be updated by the processing middleware once every two seconds.
-If the game front-end polls the game state once every two seconds, animating the assets between previous and current state should be sufficient.
+If the game front-end polls the game state once every two seconds, animating the assets between their previous and current state should be sufficient.

 ### Entities